LilJamJam/MudaeDB/SecondarySeriesBundles.md

 ThanksKilling 3<br>
 ThanksKilling: The Musical<br>
 ThanksKilling<br>
+That Time I Got Reincarnated as a Demon Hand<br>
 That's Entertainment!<br>
 That's Not What My Will Said<br>
 The 3rd Birthday<br>
+The 5,000 Fingers of Dr. T.<br>
 The 8 Show<br>
 The 9th Circle<br>
 The 13-Storey Treehouse<br>